Vib1240n/A-Cup-Of-Java/README.md

 </p>

 <br>
-This section will provide GIF that showcases a walkthrough the deployed Ace's Barbershop Website.
+This section will provide GIF that showcases a walkthrough of the deployed Ace's Barbershop Website.

 ## Testing